 8. Morning pages (15 – 20 mins)

-Whatever I want to clear my mind of, you’d be surprised the things that come out that you didn’t even realize were taking up brainspace.
+Whatever I want to clear my mind off, you’d be surprised by the things that come out that you didn’t even realize were taking up brain space.

 9. Daily goals (5 mins)